Perfect Matchings in Random Sparsifications of Dense Hypergraphs

 Given $k\ge 2$, a $k$-uniform hypergraph (or simply a \emph{$k$-graph}) is a hypergraph $H = (V(H), E(H))$ in which every edge $e \in E(H)$ has size exactly $k$.
 A \emph{matching} $M$ in $H$ is a set of vertex-disjoint edges.
 A \emph{perfect matching} in $H$ is a matching that covers all the vertices of $H$.

-The question of determining the existence of perfect matchings in $k$-uniform hypergraphs is a fundamental question in combinatorics.
+Determining the existence of perfect matchings in $k$-graphs is a central problem in combinatorics.
 Several well-known conjectures and problems, such as Ryser's conjecture and the existence of certain combinatorial designs, can be reduced to this type of problems.
 When $k=2$, Tutte \cite{tutte1947factorization} provided a complete characterization of graphs that contain a perfect matching in 1947, and Edmonds \cite{edmonds1965paths} gave a polynomial-time algorithm to determine whether a given graph contains one.
 However, for $k \ge 3$, the problem becomes \(\mathsf{NP}\)-complete, as shown by Karp \cite{karp2009reducibility}.
 Naturally, we aim to find sufficient conditions that guarantee the existence of perfect matchings.
 Among these, the most extensively studied is the minimum degree condition, commonly referred to as the Dirac-type problem.